gamepark/district-noir/README.md

-# How to adapt a game for Game Park!
+x# How to adapt a game for Game Park!

 Welcome, developer!
 This documentation will guide you if you would like to adapt a game for [Game Park](https://game-park.com/).